 Your body is amazingly skilled at maintaining homeostasis and equilibrium of your ‘electric’ minerals.
 The minerals most important to your muscle and heart function include magnesium and calcium.
-Today’s focus is on calcium.
+Today’s focus is on calcium and hypercalcemia.

 It’s kind of amazing how your body maintains tight control over calcium levels, especially the amount that is circulating in your blood at any given moment.
 For example, the thyroid gland will sense high calcium levels in the bloodstream, and in an effort to protect you, it will release a hormone called “calcitonin” which seeks to normalize calcium levels.
 Calcitonin has many other functions in the body, it’s an important hormone.
 See this graphic.